 So without further ado, here’s what Queen Hoodoo says you must know about Stone (or Earth) Magic to succeed as her apprentice.

-The Empress in the Tarot Deck is considered one of the “earthiest” energies in the Major Arcana, and she is most usually shown pregnant.
+Speaking of wombs, the Empress in the Tarot Deck is considered one of the “earthiest” energies in the Major Arcana.
+She is usually pictured in a late stage of pregnancy!

 Type of Energy: